NUCES-Khi/pfproject-bit-rebels/README.md

 # Instructions
-1.You should have chose the difficulty level first
+1. You should have chose the difficulty level first

 2. The program will display the word your goal is to guess the correct word